 Instilling the Spirit of Giving in Your Child

 Teaching the gift of giving is a valuable life lesson appropriate for any age.
-Research shows people who are involved in charitable giving when they are young are twice as likely to continue giving in adulthood.
+Research shows that people who are involved in charitable giving when they are young are twice as likely to continue giving in adulthood, and volunteers live happier and healthier lives.
 By involving your child in community service activities, you can begin a tradition that lasts a lifetime.

 Children, like adults, can donate time and effort to most any community project.
 When children participate in community service, they: